Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Happiness is the spiritual experience of living every minute with love, grace and gratitude."
+> "The greatest discovery of all time is that a person can change their future by merely changing their attitude."
-> — **Denis Waitley**
+> — **Oprah Winfrey**

 ---